jhsu79/lesson-summary-generator/README.md

 6. Ensure that all other dependencies are present.
 7. Touch a dotenv file.
         1. Enter the local django SECRET_KEY.
         1. Enter your OPEN_AI_KEY.
-If you do not have one, you will need to sign up for one and create a paying account.
+If you do not have one, you will need to sign up for one and provide a credit card.
+8. Create a superuser in the terminal.
-8. In the terminal, type python3 manage.py runserver.
+9. In the terminal, type ``python3 manage.py runserver``.
+10. Ensure that your credentials work at localhost:8000/admin.
+11. If desired, Modify the ``max_tokens`` for the summaries in ``main_app/views.py`` as needed.
+It is currently set to the maximum.
+For more info about the appropriate number of tokens and billing, view the [documentation]((https://platform.openai.com/docs/)).